 College Expenses after Divorce

-Posted on January 07,2016 in Children of Divorce
+Posted on January 07, 2016 in Finances and Divorce

 Not all parents agree that they need to contribute to their children’s educational expenses past the high school level.
 Some parents believe having a child work in order to pay for college expenses builds character, and for other parents, it is an expense they cannot afford.
 When parents’ divorce, the question of whether or not they will contribute to their children’s college expenses may be decided by a judge.
 In Illinois, courts can order parents to contribute to their children’s educational expenses, including college expenses.